Koredotcom/docs/docs/xo/automation/use-cases/knowledge-extraction.md

-# **Knowledge Extraction**
+# **Knowledge Graph Extraction**

-The Knowledge Graph Extraction service enables you to effortlessly move your enterprise’s Frequently Asked Questions (FAQ) content into a Knowledge Graph that trains your assistant based on these questions.
+The **Knowledge Graph Extraction** service enables you to effortlessly move your enterprise’s Frequently Asked Questions (FAQ) content into a Knowledge Graph that trains your assistant based on these questions.

 The feature supports the extraction of knowledge from unstructured content such as web pages and PDF documents, and structured content like CSV files.